On movies

 My favorites

-I could simply list the movies I have rated 9/10 or 10/10 throughout my life, but that would be not only underwhelming, it would probably be a bit boring too.
-Also, bear in mind that some of my all-time favorites are widely celebrated and universally acknowledged masterpieces.
-Naturally, I am talking about the Lord of the Rings trilogy, The Matrix, The Godfather I & II, Lawrence of Arabia, The Shawshank Redemption, and films by legends like Kubrick, Kurosawa, Hitchcock, and so on.
+Naturally, I am talking about the Lord of the Rings trilogy, The Matrix, The Godfather I & II, Lawrence of Arabia, The Shawshank Redemption, and films by legends like Kubrick, Kurosawa, Hitchcock, Sergio Leone, and so on.

-Instead, allow me to share five outstanding films which, while possibly relatively well-known and having garnered a fair amount of attention, I feel not everyone has had the chance to watch or, in some cases, even heard of.
-And just to be clear, these five are what came to mind today.
-Ask me again next month and I might have a different list.
-Let’s just say these are the ones that, with a little effort in memory recollection, floated to the surface of my thoughts.
+Instead, allow me to share five outstanding films, plus a few honorable mentions, that, while perhaps relatively well-known and having received a fair amount of attention, I believe not everyone has had the chance to watch or, in some cases, even hear of.
+Just to be clear, these suggestions reflect what came to mind on the particular day I wrote this.
+On another day, I might have come up with a completely different list.
+Let’s just say these are the ones that, with a bit of effort in digging through my memory, happened to rise to the surface.

 Go watch them!